1andgraf/jarvis/README.md

 ## Installation

-Dowload the app from Releases
+Download the app from Releases

 ### Development: